 All state qualifying meets will be co-educational meets.

-The 2022 qualifying meets will be held for all classes on Thursday, May 12, 2022.
+The 2023 qualifying meets will be held for all classes on Thursday, May 11.
 The rain date for all qualifying meets will be the following day excluding, Sunday.
 All qualifying meets will start at 4 pm.
-There will be a 45-minute break between the boys’ 4×800 and the boys’ shuttle hurdle relay and a 20-minute break between the boys’ 800 meter run and the girls’ 200 meter dash for class 4A and 3A.
+There will be a 45-minute break between the boys’ 4×800 and the girls’ shuttle hurdle relay and a 20-minute break between the boys’ 800 meter run and the girls’ 200 meter dash for class 4A and 3A.
 If the rain date is used, meet management will determine the starting time.

 Both the Board of Directors of the IGHSAU and the Board of Control of the IHSAA have determined that races at the State Qualifying meets will run to the common finish.
 Races will not be reversed to gain a wind advantage even if fully automatic timing is available for the reversed race.